Exopy/exopy/docs/source/dev_guide/tasks.rst

 auto-completion for the database entries after a '{'.
 You need to set the entries_updater attribute to *task.list_accessible_database_entries*.
-If you do so you may also want to use |EVALUATER_TOOLTIP| as a tool tip (tool_tip member) so that your user get a nice explanation about he can and cannot write in this field.
+If you do so you may also want to use |EVALUATER_TOOLTIP| as a tool tip (tool_tip member) so that your user get a nice explanation about what he can and cannot write in this field.
 From a general point of view it is a good idea to provide meaningful tool tips.

 .. code-block:: enaml